AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-publication.md

 The following options are available in the [!UICONTROL Manage Publication] interface:

 * [!UICONTROL Actions]
-  * `Publish`: publish assets and folders to the selected destination
+  * `Publish`: Publish assets and folders to the selected destination
-  * `Unpublish`: unpublish assets and folders from the destination
+  * `Unpublish`: Unpublish assets and folders from the destination

 * [!UICONTROL Destination]
   * `Publish`: Publish assets and folders to [!DNL Experience Manager Assets] (`AEM`)